Best Budget 3D PrintersUpdated on: November 26, 2018

-The da Vinci Mini is probably the best choice for anyone who is new to 3D printing.
+The da Vinci Mini is probably the best choice for anyone who is new to 3D printing (click here to see pricing and images on Amazon).
 This simple 3D printer performs well for its price tag and provides a satisfying and reliable user experience.
 It is a device combines ease of use, good quality prints, acceptable speed and a low price, which makes it our top choice in this list.

 XYZprinting is also known to produce some of the best 3D printers with consumers as their main focus, which explains why the da Vinci Mini has sold to more than 30,000 users.

 The da Vinci Mini is very compact, safe and reflects its simplicity in its design.
 It has a well-rounded bright orange case, which makes it stand out of the crowd and makes it an aesthetic addition to any environment.

 The case covers the working parts of the printer, such as the hot extruder and the 6 x 6 inch print bed.
 A replaceable sheet of tape makes sure that the print bed doesn’t have any PLA stuck to it.
 A print bed with the size of 5.9 x 5.9 x 5.9 inches is pretty good for a small printer.
 On the downside, it doesn’t have heating, so big objects won’t always stay stuck to the bed.
 For this reason, the manufacturer recommends that you should put some white glue on your print bed before printing a big object.

 The filament is fed from the left side of the frame.
 It is held in a plastic tube and from there it is routed into the mechanism that is pushing the material into the extruder.

 It’s relatively easy to set up the da Vinci Mini.
 First, take some time to remove the various parts of packaging that keep this machine safe as it is shipped.
 After that, the filament spool has to be installed in a few simple steps and you can start up the printer.